sunbingfeng/sunbingfeng/README.md

 - 🔭 I’m currently working on robot localization, including lidar-based, vision-based SLAM
 - 🌱 I’m currently learning deep learning based compressed sensing
 - 💬 Ask me about anything you wanna know and maybe I can help
-- 📫 How to reach me: You have already reached, and commit issues in my repo!
+- 📫 How to reach me: You have already reached, mail to me if possible!